 Production costs were lower and the retail price dropped to £149 soon after launch.

 Problems and Issues

-Over time without use, the main drive belt develops a pronounced and very visible (when you turn the pulley) kink where it has been parked stationary over the drive motor pully wheel, and this causes poor loading performance as the belt "skips" each time the kink passes over the capstan..
+Over time without use, the main drive belt develops a pronounced and very visible (when you turn the pulley) kink where it has been parked stationary over the drive motor pulley wheel.
+This causes poor loading performance as the belt "skips" each time the kink passes over the capstan..
 Replacing the belt is a simple task and I always have them available in the Sinclair Sales pages of the Sinclair section of the website.
-Instructions are available in my repairs section, including advice on how to check the azimuth (head alignment) and how to cure other cassette loading issues.
+Instructions are available in the Repairs & Servicing section, including advice on how to check the azimuth (head alignment) and how to cure other cassette loading issues.

-The small belt rarely gives problems, even now, and doesn't seem to perish.
+The small belt rarely gives problems even now, and doesn't seem to perish.
 They are available in the Sinclair Sales section if you need a replacement though.

 Another common problem is the main drive wheel catching on a small spring loaded pad positioned just below it.
 This causes the speed to fluctuate and again adversely affect loading performance.
-Again, more details on how to put this right in the repairs section.
+Again, more details on how to put this right in the Servicing & Repairs section.

 My own experiences of trickier problems with the Spectrum +2 loading performance mostly tend to centre around tape deck issues with early models with Issue one main boards.
 Loading was very much a hit and miss affair with some +2's and no amount of head cleaning, belt changing or tweaking the azimuth really helped.